Evidlo/cereal/README.md

 ![Wowza!](http://i.imgur.com/5xYkoQD.png)

+## More
+See `README.md` in the demo directory for a working demo and examples of more advanced features.

 ## Directories

 Build your directory structure however you want.
 Cereal will descend into directories in `content` and output into an equivalent directory in `out`.
 For example, the content file